SimplyUnnamed/tripwire/README.md

 A setup script is provided `./scripts/setup.sh`
 This script will request all needed information and modify settings, then offer the option to start the build
-Once complete, your tripwire instance wiull be up and running.
+Once complete, your tripwire instance will be up and running.

 **Manual Setup**